PillowFishSticks/Kassie-MS4/TESTING.md

     - A duplicate id, Reviews, was found in reviews.html.
 If one id is removed or changed, the content in that div is not displayed.
     - I decided to leave tackling this bug for a future release.

+2. **Duplicate id in reviews.html**
+    - A duplicate id 'deleteInspoItem' was found.
+It occurs because there are six inspos in the manage inspo page and each of then as a delete modal with an id of 'deleteInspoItem'.
+This would mean each inspo would need a seperate id for the delete modal.
+    - I decided to leave tackling this bug for a future release.

 ## Further testing:
 1. Asked friends and family to look at the site on their devices and report any issues they found.
 2. Kassie viewed on all devices and orientations available in Chrome DevTools.